Latest ioquake3 news:

 What is ioquake3?

-ioquake3 is a free software first person shooter engine based on the Quake 3: Arena and Quake 3: Team Arena source code.
+ioquake3 is a free and open-source software first person shooter engine based on the Quake 3: Arena and Quake 3: Team Arena source code.
 The source code is licensed under the GPL version 2, and was first released under that license by id software on August 20th, 2005.
-Since then, we have been cleaning it up, fixing bugs, and adding features.
-Our permanent goal is to create the open source Quake 3 distribution upon which people base their games, ports to new platforms, and other projects.
-We have developed the perfect version of the engine for playing Quake 3: Arena, Team Arena, and all popular mods on modern platforms like Linux, Windows, macOS.
+Since then, our dedicated team has working hard to improve it, fixing bugs, and adding just the right new features to make the engine even better than before.

 What can I do with ioquake3?